-As part of proposed improvements at Nash College, new sessions that engage students creatively were introduced in the Summer term.
-Successfully run throughout the term was a pilot project that combined therapy, education and technology.
-Music Therapist, Tara Roman and Assistive Technologist, Alexander Wendt developed and delivered music and sound production workshops in collaborative effort.
+As part of proposed improvements at Nash College, new sessions that engage students creatively were introduced in the summer term.
+A pilot project combining therapy, education and technology ran throughout the term.

 Julia James (Interim Head of College)